elaforge/karya/doc/INSTALL.md

 ## 音, Im, Synth

-These are all names for the incomplete offline synthesizer.
+These are all names for the offline synthesizer.
 It requires a bunch of extra dependencies.
-If you did the nix way, then you'll already have them by default.
-In theory you could not have them by turning off `withIm` but in practice I think that may be broken.
-Since they're easy to add with nix I'm not motivated to make every combination work.
+If you did the nix way, then you'll already have them.

-But, here are some old docs in the unlikely event that it ever matters:
+Otherwise, here are old docs for installing by hand, the non-nix way:

 First you need more non-haskell dependencies.
 Get the -dev versions as usual: